hmlongco/Factory/Sources/Factory/Factory.docc/Basics/Containers.md

 ## Containers and Factory's

-Factory's are usually defined within container extensions, and must be provided with a reference to that container on initialization.
+A Factory definition is a computed property defined within a container extension.
+Each Factory needs a reference to its container, and also requires a factory closure that will produce our dependency when asked to do so.

+Put it all together, and you have the following:
 ```swift
 extension Container {
     var service: Factory<ServiceType> {